Plaetorius/rainfall/level1/Resources/HOWTO.md

 0x08048520  __do_global_ctors_aux
 0x0804854c  _fini
 ```
 `run` is located at the address **0x08048444**.
-We want to setup our programme so that when `gets()` returns and pops the return address of the caller, instead of getting the `leave` instruction from the `main`, it calls the `run` function.
+We want to setup our program so that when `gets()` returns and pops the return address of the caller, instead of getting the `leave` instruction from the `main`, it calls the `run` function.

 To do that, we will make use of the stack buffer overflow.
-We know that the programme allocates 80 bytes for the buffer of `gets()`.
+We know that the program allocates 80 bytes for the buffer of `gets()`.

 We break on `main` and `gets`, and show the content of the stack:
 ```